nopsys/CogNOS/README.md

    using qemudbg unless looking for _really_ basic and low level errors.

  - To launch `qemudbg` you'll have to adjust a _magic_ number in the `Makefile` ;).
 This is because of a problem with `gdb`.
-If it connected directly, it would see code running in 32-bit mode, and then when switching to long mode (64 bits) it will go crazy.
+If `gdb` connected directly, it would see code running in 32-bit mode, and then when switching to long mode (64 bits) it will go crazy.
 Our workaround is to connect after a few seconds of simulation (to guarantee that `gdb` only sees 64 bits mode).
 To do this you have to go to the `Makefile` in `opensmalltalk-vm/platforms/nopsys` and change the `sleep` line to some value according